 - SSO logout: the request is not forwarded to application, only the SSO session is closed

 - Application logout: the request is forwarded to application but SSO session is not closed

 - SSO and Application logout: the request is forwarded to application and SSO session is closed

 After logout process, the user is redirected on portal, or on a configured URL.

 - Handlers have a session cache, with a default lifetime of 10 minutes.
-So for Handlers on different physical servers than the Portal, a user with an expired session can still be authorized till the cache expires.
+So for Handlers located on different physical servers than the Portal, a user with an expired session can still be authorized until the cache expires.